• Skip to primary navigation

 • Prep the strawberry mixture several hours in advance to the day before to give them time to absorb the sugar and do their thing.

 • Pull off the greens and cut off the stems of the strawberries, rinse them thoroughly and cut into ½ inch pieces.
 Put in a medium sized bowl.
-Sprinkle 2-3 Tbsp of sugar on top of the strawberries.
+Sprinkle 2-3 tablespoon of sugar on top of the strawberries.
 The amount of sugar depends on how sweet your berries are and how sweet you like your dessert.
 Gently stir the mixture to make sure the strawberries all get a little sugar on them.
 Cover and store in the fridge until ready to serve.

 For the Shortcakes: